claytonjones-401n16/seattle-javascript-401n16/class-26/lab/README.md

-# LAB - Component Based UI
+# LAB - Hooks API

-Create and style a counter application using React components.
+Using the React "Hooks" API, refactor a functioning application, upgrading the implementation from a class-based component state driven system in a more modern functional hooks-based state system.

 ## Before you begin